TDS on provisions relating to payment to contractors are classified into 3 parts. They are

 Key Exemptions (No Deduction)

 No automatic threshold exemptions.
-Tax must be deducted from the first rupee unless one of the following applies:
+Tax must be deducted from the Very first rupee unless one of the following applies:

 - Not Taxable in India: The payment is for a service rendered entirely outside India and has no "business connection" or "permanent establishment" in India (though this requires a legal tax opinion).